 I expected many things from Belize, but probably not that I would fall in love with a lady in her 70s.
 But it’s hard not to.
 Or, at least, it’s hard not to fall in love with her hot sauces.
 Marie Sharp’s famous hot sauce is miles ahead of the competition.
 Especially compared to the junk which the Guatemalans try to sell as hot sauce.

 Marie Sharp is an institution in Belize.
 Her hot sauces are everywhere.
 Nobody wants to eat in restaurants where the distinctive little bottles don’t adorn the tables.
 Supposedly, some Belizeans even carry a bottle in their purse, just in case.
-Heck, I dragged my stash around Central-America for nine months.
-All of this to say that I was quite excited to wander onto the birth grounds of the sauce that spices up even the blandest of meals.
+Heck, I dragged my stash around Central America for nine months.
+All of this is to say that I was quite excited to wander onto the birth grounds of the sauce that spices up even the blandest of meals.

 The bus dropped us off right in front of the White Swan Bar (no activity besides a man lying in a hammock), and we walked through the citrus orchids until we saw Marie Sharp’s Factory.